Mengda/ML_Cheatsheet/README.md

 ML_Cheatsheet
 =============
-Just a readme for some Machine Learning final exam!
+Just a cheat sheet for some Machine Learning final exam!
+10-601 @ CMU, Fall 2013.